-During 2016, the Board of Directors held fourteen (14) regularly scheduled and special meetings and took action by written consent five (5) times in lieu of a meeting.
-Under the Company's Corporate Governance Guidelines, directors are expected to attend all scheduled Board and committee meetings as well as the Company's Annual Meeting of Stockholders.
-No director attended less than 75% of the aggregate number of meetings of the Board and Board committees on which he or she served during 2016.
-All current directors who were also on the Board at the time of such meeting attended the last Annual Meeting of stockholders in 2016.
+During 2018, the Board of Directors held nine (9) regularly scheduled and special meetings and took action by written consent two (2) times in lieu of a meeting.
+Under the Company's Corporate Governance Guidelines, directors are expected to attend all scheduled Board and committee meetings as well as the Company's Annual Meeting of

+Stockholders.
+No director attended less than 75% of the aggregate number of meetings of the Board and Board committees on which he or she served during 2018.
+All current directors who were also on the Board at the time of such meeting attended the last Annual Meeting of stockholders in 2018.

 Pursuant to the Corporate Governance Guidelines, the non-employee directors meet without management at the end of every regularly scheduled Board meeting.
-The presiding director at these meetings is the non-executive Chairman or the Lead Independent Director, or if there be none, the most tenured independent director in attendance.
+The presiding director at these meetings is the non-executive Chairman or if there be none, the most tenured independent director in attendance.